 Learn how to use the social media site Facebook to stay in touch with loved ones, keep up with the news and leverage your network for your job search.
 We will help you set up a Facebook account and answer questions about it.
 Basic computer knowledge, Internet skills and a valid email account are required.
 Preregister online at ...

 Embark on a journey of exploration with the tarot!
 You will be introduced to images of the tarot and will learn how to meditate with them for inner development.
 At the end of the lecture there will be a simple reading designed to give you a taste of the tarot.
 It is not necessary to bring a tarot deck, and no prior experience is required. ...

 Create awesome presentations and slideshows with PowerPoint 2010.
 Topics covered will include creating and editing slides, changing the design and colors, inserting pictures and illustrations, and presenting a slide show.
 Preregister online at jobmap.queenslibrary.org.
 Basic computer skills are required.
 Class code CC190

 Take your PowerPoint presentations to the next level!
-Topics covered will include; creating transitions, emphasizing your information with animations and inserting charts and multimedia.
+Topics covered will include creating transitions, emphasizing information with animations and inserting charts and multimedia.
 Preregister online at jobmap.queenslibrary.org.
 Basic computer skills and knowledge of PowerPoint are required.
 Class code CC220

 The Central Library @ Queens Library contains nearly one million volumes of materials in comprehensive subject collections, and more than 800 titles of academic and professional journals and magazines, as well as professional indices and abstracts.
 For more information, see: